A Diffusive Classification Loss for Learning Energy-based Generative Models: Numerical experiments

+In \Cref{fig:SIs-gmm-joint}, SIs are trained to bridge MOG-40 and a 2-mode mixture (MOG-2) in 2D and 128D respectively.
+The figure demonstrates that \texttt{DiffCLF} learns significantly more accurate energies than the baselines.
+Additional results, including comparison with ground truth marginal densities using the importance sampling effective sample size, and experimental details are provided in \Cref{app:gmm}.

-We further conduct experiments on training energy-based DMs for molecular systems, including Müller-Brown potential, Alanine Dipeptide, and Chignolin.
-We train DMs with $\mathcal{L}_\mathrm{DSM}$ only and $\mathcal{L}_\mathrm{DSM}+\mathcal{L}_\mathrm{clf}$, then evaluate the learned energy by running molecular dynamics using $\Utheta_{t=0}$, where we follow the same settings as \cite{plainer2025consistentsamplingsimulationmolecular}. \Cref{fig:md-exp-main} and its full version in \Cref{fig:md-mb-aldp-chignolin} demonstrate the effectiveness and scalability of \texttt{DiffCLF}, which aids better learning of energies while not degenerating diffusion sampling.
-Details of experiment can be found in \Cref{app:experiment-detail-molecular-dynamics}.
+\paragraph{Evaluation on molecular systems.} We further conduct experiments on training energy-based DMs for molecular systems, including Müller-Brown potential, Alanine Dipeptide, and Chignolin.
+We train DMs with $\mathcal{L}_\mathrm{DSM}$ only and $\mathcal{L}_\mathrm{DSM}+\mathcal{L}_\mathrm{clf}$, then evaluate the learned energy by running molecular dynamics using $\Utheta_{t=0}$, where we follow the same settings as \citet{plainer2025consistentsamplingsimulationmolecular}. \camerachange{ \Cref{fig:md-exp-main,fig:md-mb-aldp-chignolin,tab:aldp_chignolin_results} demonstrate the effectiveness and scalability of \texttt{DiffCLF}.
+The results demonstrate that \texttt{DiffCLF} aids better learning of energies without degenerating diffusion sampling, achieving comparable performance against the Fokker-Planck regularization proposed by \citet{plainer2025consistentsamplingsimulationmolecular} while accelerating training by $1.5$-$2.5\times$. } Details of experiment can be found in \Cref{app:experiment-detail-molecular-dynamics}.

 \paragraph{Composition.} Following \cite{du2023reduce, thornton2025controlled}, we evaluate \texttt{DiffCLF} against DSM on two toy composition tasks shown on the left of \Cref{fig:composition_and_recalibration_SIs_gmms} : an ``OR" between two Gaussian mixtures with different weights (top row) and an ``AND" between a mixture of rings and uniform rectangles (bottom row).
 We perform composition using standard SMC \citep{doucet2001sequential, DelMoral2006sequential} with a Metropolized Langevin (MALA) \citep{Roberts1996exponential} kernel applied to either the mixture or the product of the learned densities.
 In this toy setting, this strategy consistently outperformed the annealed Langevin approach of \cite{du2023reduce} and the diffusion–SMC approach of \cite{thornton2025controlled}.
 As seen in the two right-most columns, models trained with \texttt{DiffCLF} produce substantially better results than DSM, particularly in preserving the correct proportions of each region, a direct consequence of avoiding mode blindness.
-Experimental details are provided in \Cref{app:composition}.
+Details are in \Cref{app:composition}.

 \paragraph{Boltzmann Generators.} To demonstrate the potential of using trained EBMs for building BGs, we consider the energy-based SI between MOG-40 and MOG-2 by embedding the learned energy into the SMC framework of \cite{Phillips2024particle}, which exploits integration of the SDE (\ref{eq:sde_si}) to enhance transitions between levels.
 Specifically, the algorithm is provided with learned energies from either \texttt{DiffCLF}, C$t$SM, or DSM, with the last marginal constrained post-training to match the true distribution.
 To focus the comparison solely on the energies, we use the analytical velocity and score (see \Cref{app:gmm_formulas}) to calculate the densities of transitions.
 As shown in the right part of \Cref{fig:composition_and_recalibration_SIs_gmms}, \texttt{DiffCLF} yields substantially more accurate samples than DSM and C$t$SM in all dimensions, highlighting its advantage for building BGs.